IsratAfrin826/IsratAfrin826/README.md

 ## ✨ Quick Summary

-> 💫 A curious mind exploring the world of **data and code**.
+> 💫 Curious mind exploring the world of **data and code**.
-> 💻 Passionate about continuous learning, creative problem solving, and building impactful solutions.
+> 💻 Passionate about **learning, problem solving, and building impactful solutions**.
-> 🌱 Always learning, always growing — one line of code at a time. 🚀
+> 🌱 Growing every day — one line of code at a time. 🚀

----

 <p align="center">
   <i>“Code.
 Learn.
 Evolve.”</i>
 </p>